 Is your Canadian business ready to make its first hires?
 This guide explains the hiring process in Canada, including registering for payroll with the Canada Revenue Agency, making a job offer, and setting up employee deductions.

 As an employer, you will need to open a Payroll Deductions account.
 To do this you must have a business number (BN).
-If you don't already have a Business Number, you will need to get one from the Canada Revenue Agency.
+If you don't already have a business number, you will need to get one from the Canada Revenue Agency.
 You can get a business number in one of three ways:

 - Register for a BN online.

 - Fill out Form RC1, Request for a Business Number (BN) and mail or fax it to your nearest tax service office (TSO) or tax center (TC).